 Woody De Othello

-Recent solo exhibitions include Stephen Friedman Gallery, London (2024); Karma, New York (2022, 2019); John Michael Kohler Center, Sheboygan, Wisconsin (2021–22); Jessica Silverman Gallery, San Francisco (2021); Nina Johnson, Miami (2020); Pippy Houldsworth Gallery, London (2020); San Jose Museum of Art, San Jose, California (2019).
-His work was included in Quiet as It’s Kept, the 2022 Whitney Biennial.
-De Othello’s work is represented in the collections of the Aishti Foundation, Beirut; Baltimore Museum of Art; Carnegie Museum of Art, Pittsburgh; Crocker Art Museum, Sacramento, California; Dallas Museum of Art; de Young Museum, San Francisco; Institute of Contemporary Art, Miami; Los Angeles County Museum of Art; MAXXI – National Museum of 21st Century Art, Rome; Museum of Fine Art, Boston; Pérez Art Museum, Miami; Rennie Collection, Vancouver; San Francisco Museum of Modern Art; San Jose Museum of Art, San Jose, California; Seattle Art Museum; Smithsonian American Art Museum, Washington, DC; and the Whitney Museum of American Art, New York.
+Recent solo exhibitions include Karma, (Los Angeles, 2025, New York, 2022, 2019); Stephen Friedman Gallery, London (2024); John Michael Kohler Arts Center, Sheboygan, Wisconsin (2021–22); Jessica Silverman Gallery, San Francisco (2021); Nina Johnson, Miami (2020); Pippy Houldsworth Gallery, London (2020); San José Museum of Art, California (2019).
+His work was included in the 2022 Whitney Biennial Quiet as It’s Kept,.
+Othello’s work is represented in the collections of the Aïshti Foundation, Beirut; Baltimore Museum of Art; Carnegie Museum of Art, Pittsburgh; Crocker Art Museum, Sacramento, California; Dallas Museum of Art; de Young Museum, San Francisco; Institute of Contemporary Art, Miami; Los Angeles County Museum of Art; MAXXI – National Museum of 21st Century Art, Rome; Museum of Fine Arts, Boston; Museum of Fine Art, Houston; Pérez Art Museum, Miami; Rennie Museum, Vancouver; San Francisco Museum of Modern Art; San José Museum of Art; Seattle Art Museum; Smithsonian American Art Museum, Washington, DC; and Whitney Museum of American Art, New York.

 Born 1991, Miami